Course Number & Name: HST 101 World Civilization I

 Credit Hours: 3.0 Contact Hours: 3.0 Lecture: 3.0 Lab: N/A Other: N/A

-Prerequisites: Grades of “C” or better in ENG 096 and RDG 096 or placement; it is recommended that HST 101 be taken before HST 102
+Prerequisites: Grades of “C” or better in RDG 096 and ENG 096 or ESL 105 AND ESL 106 or placement; Note: It is suggested that HST 101 be completed before registering for HST 102

 Course Description: This course is the first half of a two-semester sequence.
 It examines aspects of the major social, political, economic, religious, and intellectual developments of world civilization from earliest times to the seventh century.
 Emphasis is placed on the ideas and institutions that have shaped the culture of world civilization.